fisodd/www.fisodd.org/content/rest/quickstart.rst

 .. contents::

+This is a derived text.
-The text below contains links that look like "(quickref__)".
-These are relative links that point to the `Quick reStructuredText`_ user reference.
-If these links don't work, please refer to the `master quick reference`_ document.
+If the links don't work, please refer to the `master quick reference`_ document.

-__
-.. _Quick reStructuredText: quickref.html
 .. _master quick reference:
    http://docutils.sourceforge.net/docs/user/rst/quickref.html